mysociety/fixmystreet/running/admin_manual.md

     </p>
     <p>
-      Note that there's no need to provide the old password, because the change requires the user to click on the confirmation link in the email anyway.
+      Note that there's no need to provide the old password, because the change requires the user to click on the confirmation link in the email.
     </p>
   </dd>
   <dt>